-- You do not seek an investment that produces periodic interest or coupon payments or other sources of current income - You are willing to accept the risk that your return on investment will not exceed the Digital Percentage or, in the event that an Automatic Call occurs, the applicable Call Premium - You understand and accept the risk that, if the Notes are never automatically called, the payment at maturity will be based solely on the Reference Asset Return of the Least Performing Reference Asset - You do not anticipate that the Final Value of any Reference Asset will fall below its Barrier Value and you are willing to accept the risk that, if it does, you will lose some or all of the principal amount of your Notes - You are willing to accept the risks associated with an investment linked to the performance of each Reference Asset - You are willing to accept the risk that the Notes may be automatically called prior to scheduled maturity and that you may not be able to reinvest your money in an alternative investment with comparable risk and yield - You do not seek an investment for which there will be an active secondary market and you are willing and able to hold the Notes to maturity if they are not automatically called - You are willing to assume our credit risk for all payments on the Notes - You are willing to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority
+- You do not seek an investment that produces fixed periodic interest or coupon payments or other non-contingent sources of current income - You understand and accept that any positive return on your investment will be limited to the Contingent Coupons that you may receive on your Notes - You are willing to accept the risk that you may lose some or all of the principal amount of your Notes - You do not anticipate that the level of any Reference Asset will fall below its Coupon Barrier Level on any Observation Date or its Barrier Level on the Final Valuation Date - You understand and accept the risks that (a) you will not receive a Contingent Coupon if the Closing Level of only one Reference Asset is less than its Coupon Barrier Level on an Observation Date and (b) you will lose some or all of your principal if the Closing Level of only one Reference Asset is less than its Barrier on the Final Valuation Date - You understand and accept the risk that, if your Notes are not called prior to maturity, the payment at maturity will be based solely on the Reference Asset Return of the Least Performing Reference Asset - You are willing to accept the risks associated with an investment linked to the performance of the Reference Assets - You are willing to accept the risk that we may, in our sole discretion, redeem the Notes prior to scheduled maturity and that you may not be able to reinvest your money in an alternative investment with comparable risk and yield

+- You do not seek an investment for which there will be an active secondary market and you are willing and able to hold the notes to maturity if we do not exercise our early redemption option - You are willing to assume our credit risk for all payments on the Notes - You are willing to consent to the exercise of any U.K. Bail-in Power by any relevant U.K. resolution authority